Future of Jobs

 The emerging technologies predicted to drive large scale changes to work, like Artificial Intelligence (A.I), are attractive because of their potential to help solve key market challenges in the Life Sciences, like the demand for increasingly personalised patient experiences.
 But how realistic is it that we will see such a rapid uptake of new technologies, to the extent that a large majority of the jobs in 2030 are yet to be created?

 One hurdle companies face is the skill gap, and therefore the huge upskilling effort ahead.
 Take Pharma, for example.
-A.I. data analytics technologies – which are being used to complex data sets in areas from clinical trials to marketing – will necessitate employees with specialist skills to operate machines and interpret outputs.
+A.I. data analytics technologies – which are being used to analyse complex data sets in areas from clinical trials to marketing – will necessitate employees with specialist skills to operate machines and interpret outputs.
 The challenge therefore will be acquiring workers who possess such skills and training the current and future workforce to increase their capabilities.

 The study advances the view that jobs of the future will be evolving constantly with technological innovation, and many advance that we must embrace a ‘life-long learning’ approach.
 However, many workers may not learn at the pace that companies need or expect, which could slow down the integration of new technologies and the pace of large-scale workforce change forecasted in this report.